 Aside from the impressive futuristic tech, the Solar Charged jacket is no slouch when it comes to more terrestrial features.
 It's constructed from a 3-layer stretch fabric, is waterproof to 2,500mm (that's 'light to average rain'), has a rear zipped pocket, an elasticated hood and incorporates a number of breathability features across the design.

-It is, inevitably, an expensive pice of kit though.
+It is, inevitably, an expensive piece of kit though.
 So unless you're the most wanting of tech-fans, you may need to wait until the technology becomes significantly more widespread.

 Brooks Canopy Jacket